LionWeb-io/lionweb-repository/README.md

 # create a container and run it
 docker run -d --name lionwebrepodb -p 5432:5432 -e POSTGRES_PASSWORD=lionweb postgres:16.1
 ```
+## Status
+This repository is Work In Progress, currently:
+ - everything except annotations is stored for new nodes.
+ - Changes in children: adding, removing, moving are supported
+ - Changes of property values are supported
+ - Changes in references is not yet sup[ported
+ - Assumption is that empty references, properties and containments are in the JSON, the case where such is missing is not always handled correctly yet

 ##  Source code in ./src